tupol/spark-utils/docs/configuration-framework.md

 1. Normally we define the configurator factory in a companion object attached to the case class that we want to configure.

-2. The only top level import is `import io.tupol.spark.config.Configurator`.
+2. The only top level import is `import org.tupol.spark.config.Configurator`.
    We are quite keen on keeping the top level imports clean, and only import locally what we need.
    The subsequent sets of imports are inside the `MySimpleExample` object scope and in the `validationNel` function scope.